 I have provided computer instruction in Spanish.
 I have used praat and audacity to model phonetic features of foreign and native accent.
 I have presented posterboard sessions on pronunciation with respect to voice-onset-timing and on Ukrainian dialects in the New World.

-I have three sons who keep me busy.
-Although they are academically on target, two have special needs related to autism.
-Through my sons and through my own college students, I recognize that learning differences require approaches that build on a student's strengths.
+I recognize that learning differences require approaches that build on a student's strengths.
 There are three approaches to presenting new material: visual, aural, and kinesthetic.
 Experiential learning promotes retention.

 It is important to check for understanding, especially when a student processes pragmatics in a different way from a neurotypical student.
 It is also important to check for understanding when a student is an English language learner whose written and oral English are at different levels.
 The current trend in academic work is group projects.
-Without extra preparation, these two types of students can easily get left behind.
+Without extra preparation, these two types of students can easily fall behind.

 Education & Certification

 Undergraduate Degree: University of California-San Diego - Bachelor in Arts, Computer Science

 Graduate Degree: University of California-San Diego - Master of Arts, Linguistics